How we Farm

 The lambs we buy are only fed hay and cows milk until weaned and as soon as the grass starts growing in May they are put on pasture to graze and spend the rest of their lives there eating a diet entirely consisting of the grass they graze.
 They are antibiotic and hormone free.

 We have a free range licence through the Chicken Farmers of Nova Scotia and we buy our chicks from a registered hatchery as day olds.
 They spend the first 4 weeks of life in the brooder.
 The brooder is a room in the barn that we heat because chickens need to be kept very warm and draft free for the first couple weeks until the grow out their feathers.
 They always have access to fresh water and feed.
 We do not use medicated feed for our chickens so they are antibiotic and hormone free.

 At 4 weeks old the chickens are moved outside into the moveable, floorless shelters which are sometimes referred to as chicken tractors.
 We move these shelters every day to keep the chickens clean and have access to grass.
 Chickens can't live on a grass diet only so they always have access to feed which is a grain ration.

 We have a free range licence to raise turkeys through the Turkeys Farmers of Nova Scotia.
 We buy the poults as day olds and raise them inside for 4-6 weeks.
 Then they go out on pasture 24/7 with a shelter.
 We give them a big area that is fenced and move them twice a week.
 They are antibiotic and hormone free.

-We have heritage breed hens that we bought from a local farmer as chicks.
-We raised them for 20 weeks and then they started laying.
 In the summer the hens are outside on pasture where we move them twice a week and then they go inside for the winter in the end of October.
 Their winter barn ensures them lots of space to run around and do their natural behaviors.
 We feed them GMO free feed.